Published: Wed 04 August 2010

 you'd expect of good-quality sequence.

-The distribution of low abundance k-mers, however, is much more
+low abundance k-mers, however, is much more

 puzzling.
 Unique k-mers are dropping in number as reads get longer.

 This shouldn't happen unless the 5' end of the read is much more